alphagov/govuk-developer-docs/source/manual/alerts/nginx-requests-too-low.html.md

 review_in: 6 months
 ---

--   An Icinga check that alerts when the number of Nginx requests drops below a critical threshold.
+-   An Icinga check that alerts when the number of NGINX requests drops below a critical threshold.
 -   We have seen misconfigured firewall configs on our vSE.
 -   It could be a genuine low number of requests or it may be indicative